Proven-Paradox/shaper-system/Handbook.md

 Cost: 0 MP (Overload 3 MP)
 Damage: x1 (Overload x2) (Fire/Ice/Earth/Sky/Light/Dark, see Special)
 Special:  The first time you gain an Ability with the [Elemental] tag, you also automatically gain the Elemental Attunement Power once.
 You may only choose elements that you have the corresponding Elemental Attunement to when using this Ability.
-If you pay the Overload cost, your damage multiplier becomes 2.
+If you pay the Overload cost, this Ability's damage multiplier becomes 2.
 Description: This represents a variety of basic elemental attacks.
 This could be a low level incantation, a jolt of heat vision, launching an icicle from a cryo-gun, firing a taser, using elemental powers to from a rock spike beneath the target, focusing light into a beam with reflective scales, lashing out with one’s shadow, and similar attacks.

 #### Empower